Bricklyn FAQ

-The adjoining City of South Bricklyn has an estimated 2020 population of 18,072, a little over half that of Bricklyn.
-The enclave of Bricklyn Junction has a population of just 4,736
+The population of the adjoining City of South Bricklyn is 21,354, a little over half that of Bricklyn.
+The City of Bricklyn Junction comes in with a population of 7,092.

 2. How many LEGO bricks are used in Bricklyn?